-The online Master of Science in Engineering program combines management and technical focuses in courses such as Engineering Management, Engineering Communications, and Simulation Modeling of Engineering Systems.
+The online Master of Science in Engineering program at the University of Wisconsin-Platteville combines management and technical focuses in courses such as Engineering Management, Engineering Communications, and Simulation Modeling of Engineering Systems.

-Earn your degree in as little as two years.
-Total cost of the program is $20,850*.
-Be sure to ask your Admission Specialist how you can reduce this cost with transfer credits or professional credentials.
+The Master of Science in Engineering is offered fully online, and you can complete your degree in as little as two years.
+Depending on your path, the total cost of the program is $24,750.* Ask your admission counselor how you can reduce this cost with transfer credits or professional credentials.

 *Subject to change without notice.